travisdoor/bl/docs2/docs/modules/debug_allocator.md

 Dump memory leaks end.
 ```

+!!! note
-**note**: Printed report contains all remaining (not freed) allocations in time when function was
+    Printed report contains all remaining (not freed) allocations in time when function was
     called.
 Memory leaks can contain false-positives when function is called before execution end.

+!!! note
-**hint**: Allocation serail ID can be used by [debug_allocator_break](#debug_allocator_break) to interrupt
+    Allocation serail ID can be used by [debug_allocator_break](#debug_allocator_break) to interrupt
     execution before memory is allocated and eventually localize allocation in debbuger.